 These specialized programs are often led by staff certified in working with students with learning disabilities.
 They offer tailored guidance and support that takes into account each student’s unique learning style and needs.
 Services commonly provided include note-taking assistance, modified coursework, tutoring, mandatory academic counseling, and more.
 It’s important to note that these extra services typically come with an additional fee.

 Accommodations are usually granted on a case-by-case basis and are largely determined by the Office of Disability Services.
 To strengthen your case, ensure that your disability documentation is up-to-date and comprehensive.
 It should include a specific diagnosis and clear recommendations for accommodations.
-It’s advisable for your teen to reach out to the Office of Disability Services at each prospective college to confirm that their needs can be accommodated.
+Your teen should reach out to the Office of Disability Services at each prospective college to confirm that their needs can be accommodated.

 Ensuring that your child’s college experience is supportive and accommodating begins with thorough research into the disability support services offered by prospective colleges and universities.
 By exploring these accommodations and understanding the level of support available, you can help your child make an informed decision about where to pursue their higher education.
 Remember to advocate for your child’s needs, provide up-to-date documentation, and encourage them to reach out to disability services offices at their potential schools.
 With careful planning and proactive communication, you can help set your child up for success in college despite their learning disabilities or attentional needs.